Fun Facts: Royalty

 reputation because of his ruthlessness, massive conscription of labour,

 wars, harsh laws, and burning of books in 213 B.C.

 In 213 B.C., the Chinese emperor Shi Huang-Ti ordered all of China's

 books to be burnt, except for a few on subjects such as medicine and

 agriculture.
-He ordered the burning because people used
+He ordered the burning because several of these writings

-valuable works were lost, and only through the efforts of a few brave
+valuable works were lost; only through the efforts of a few brave

 teachers did any of China's earlier literature survive.
 It was not safe